WNET: Educational/public television station (1962–present)

-In 2014, the Tisch WNET Studios at Lincoln Center were built at the southwest corner of 66th and Broadway; this facility houses two television studios.
+In 2014, the Tisch WNET Studios at Lincoln Center were built at the southwest corner of 66th Street and Broadway; this facility houses two television studios.
 The space can also accommodate lectures, screenings and concerts.
 The facility is named in honor of James S. Tisch and his wife, Merryl H. Tisch, whose $15 million gift was, at that time, the single largest donation from individuals in WNET's history.

 On May 9, 2017, it was announced that WNET would resume broadcasting from Lower Manhattan at One World Trade Center by the end of the year.

 In 2019, WNET acquired New Jersey news website NJ Spotlight.
 The following year, it merged NJ Spotlight with NJTV's newsroom, with the NJTV newscasts becoming NJ Spotlight News.
 NJ Spotlight would merge with NJTV News in 2020.
 On March 25, 2021, WNET.org was reorganized as The WNET Group.

+On July 2, 2020, at 9 a.m. during the FCC repack, WNET relocated from channel 13 to channel 12.

 Original productions

 Notable general-audience programs produced by WNET

 WNET has produced, created and/or presented a number of PBS shows.
 This includes, but is not limited to: